redbooth/api-docs/parts/notes.md

     + content (optional, string, `Example content`) ...
 The body of the note.
     + is_private = `false` (optional, string, `false`) ...
 This parameter is used to manage rights & permissions.
 It can be =true or =false.
 It will be =false by default, so the note will be public if there is no specification.
     + shared = `false` (optional, string, `true`) ...
 Notes can be publicly shared and accessible to externals.
+    + watcher_ids (optional, array, [786268]) The ids of the users that will follow the note.
+Note the creator user will be added as follower automatically

 + Request